- Clinical Services

 - Contact Us

-Health Secretary, Matt Hancock, recently pledged for free movement of doctors and nurses from across the world to the UK and to lift immigration limits.
+Health Secretary, Matt Hancock, recently pledged for free movement of doctors and nurses from across the world to the UK and to lift immigration limits in a bid to help resolve NHS staff shortages.
 Our permanent recruitment expert, Drew Eaton, has been working in healthcare recruitment for four years, spending two years of this time focused on supporting overseas doctors.
 Having helped numerous doctors move to the UK from overseas and working with both NHS Trusts and doctors, Drew has a unique insight into the challenges faced from both sides.
 We’ve taken a closer look at why Hancock’s pledges may not be quite as ground-breaking as they first seem.

 Freedom of movement would of course be of great benefit to all healthcare professionals and a step in the right direction, but Drew believes that the impact of this would be limited.
 Drew said: